Menu

 permission: read

-# Good: write for modifications
+# Write for modifications

 permission: write

-# Good: admin for deletion
+# Admin for deletion

-- name: delete_repo
+- name: refund_payment

 permission: admin